maubanel/UE5-CPP-Functions-Templates-Classes/macros/README.md

 The first parameter **EditAnywhere** is *Indicates that this property can be edited by property windows, on archetypes and instances.*.
 The second specifier is **BlueprintReadWrte** which allows the variable to be read or written from a Blueprint.
 This Specifier is incompatible with the BlueprintReadOnly Specifier.

-The last ia a **Categor** which specifies the category of the property when displayed in Blueprint editing tools.
+The last ia a **Category** which specifies the category of the property when displayed in Blueprint editing tools.

 Lets create a new function that resets the **Health** variable and calls the MACRO we defined above.
 On top of that we nee to add what Unreal calls function macros [Function Specifiers](https://docs.unrealengine.com/4.26/en-US/ProgrammingAndScripting/GameplayArchitecture/Functions/Specifiers/).
 In our case we want to be able to call **PlayerIsHit** from the blueprint so we will add: